chavesejf/PBEE/README.md

 ## Usage Notes
 #### Note 1:
-PBEE renames the chains of the complex starting with the letters A, B, C, and so on.
-For example, if you use the HL_W interface, the PBEE will rewrite it as follows: AB_C.
+PBEE renames the chains of the complex starting with A, B, C, ...
+Therefore, if you use the HL_W interface, the PBEE will rewrite it as follows: AB_C.

 ## Description of the Rosetta XML script